RyanSample/RealtorSite/README.md

 # RealtorSite
-A take on a modern realtor website.
+A take on a modern realtor website built using ASP.Net MVC.